Kafeinomaniac/ionic-recorder/README.md

 # ionic-recorder

-`ionic-recorder` is a sound recording hybrid app and also a progressive web app, based on the Ionic framework, Web Audio API and IndexedDB.
-This app is written to run in recent versions of the Chrome / Chromium browser on any device.
+`ionic-recorder` is a sound recording hybrid app ("hybrid" meaning the same code works in your browser if served from a web server or as a native app running on any of the platforms: Android, iOS or Windows Phone.

 `ionic-recorder` combines
 * [Ionic 2](http://ionicframework.com/docs/v2/)